james-salafatinos/nfc-tracker/README.md

 ## Todo:
 1. Untangle Weight and Test Mesh: Sync / make separate mouse trackers for the visualizations so they don't leave off after each other (i.e. if you spin another graph and come back to the graph you were spinning, it will jump to a different viewing angle)
-2. Sleep Integration + Visualization
+2. :white_check_mark: Sleep Integration + Visualization
 3. :white_check_mark: Weight Data Integration
 4. NFC-tracking DB calls + Visualization
-5. Daily Rescue Time Visualization
+5. :white_check_mark:  Daily Rescue Time Visualization
 6. :white_check_mark:  Rename viz scripts.ejs
 7. :white_check_mark: Put in console.logs ("Habits Successfully retrieved...") etc
 8. Use router instead for api
+9. :white_check_mark: Get Colors for Sleep Visualization